edgedb/edgedb/docs/reference/protocol/dataformats.rst

 cal::local_date
 ===============

-The :eql:type:`cal::local_date` values are represented as a 32-bit integer, most sigificant byte first.
+:eql:type:`cal::local_date` values are represented as a 32-bit integer, most sigificant byte first.
 The value is the number of *days* between the encoded date and January 1st 2000.

 For example, the ``local_date`` value ``'2019-05-06'`` is